Siobhán Coady: Provincial politics

 In August 2011, following resignation of Yvonne Jones as Leader of the Liberal Party of Newfoundland and Labrador, Coady's name was brought up as a possible successor.
 While she stated early on she would not seek the leadership she continued to be lobbied by supporters to enter the race and was considered a frontrunner for the position.

 In June 2014, Coady was nominated as the provincial Liberal candidate for St. John's West in the 2015 election.
 On November 30, 2015, Coady won the seat, defeating New Democrat leader Earle McCurdy and Progressive Conservative incumbent Dan Crummell.

 In December 2015, Coady was appointed Minister of Natural Resources in the cabinet appointed by Dwight Ball.
 She was re-elected in the 2019 provincial election.
 She was sworn is as Government House Leader on October 30, 2019.
 On August 19, 2020, she was appointed Deputy Premier and Minister of Finance in the Furey government.

 She was re-elected in the 2021 provincial election.

+On July 7, 2025, Coady announced she will not seek re-election in the 2025 provincial election.